 Craniocervical Instability Awareness Ribbon

-Craniocervical Instability (CCI) also known as Syndrome of Occipitoatlantialaxial Hypermobility, is a potential complication that people with EDS (and other connective tissue disorders) can experience.
-Hypermobility in the craniocervical junction (skull, C1 and C2) can lead to structural instability putting pressure on the brainstem and causing Cervical Medullary Syndrome.
+Craniocervical Instability (CCI) also known as Syndrome of Occipitoatlantialaxial Hypermobility, is instability in the craniocervical junction (skull and atlas) and can lead to structural instability putting pressure on the brainstem and upper cervical spine resulting causing Cervical Medullary Syndrome.

 This is diagnosed by MRI with images in both flexion, extension and rotation.
-Some doctors prefer these MRI's are done in an upright MRI machine, while others prefer supine MRIs due to the better quality of the images.
-Some form of traction is also used to show demonstrate the symptoms are linked with the hypermobility seen in the imaging
+Some doctors prefer these MRIs to be done in an upright MRI machine, while others prefer supine MRIs due to the better quality of the images.
+Some form of traction is often used to demonstrate that the symptoms are linked to the structural issues seen in the imaging.
+There is some debate about imaging needed, we always recommend the type of imaging the doctor you are seeing/want to see requests.
+This will save you money and potentially radiation exposure from CT/Xray that might not be relevant for your specific case.

 Treatment can be conservative through physiotherapy and wearing a hard collar.
 In some cases, surgery is required to fuse the skull to the spine.
-Further fusion down the spine may occur depending on how much instability is found further down the spine.
+Further fusion down the spine may occur depending on how much subaxial instability is found further down.
+A hard collar must be worn under the direction of a health professional as this can cause muscle to weaken and worsen issues if not used correctly or from prolonged use.

 Delayed Gastric Emptying